vickymmcd/ExercisesInC/homeworks/homework02.md

 the ones in the book).
 What is abstractly true about the system that is not literally true about the implementation?

-(change to make it not from book later) A real world example of virtualization is an inter library collaboration where libraries can borrow books from each other.
-A person can request a book from the library and it can either come from a shelf at the local library or from another library's collection.
-Abstractly there is an illusion that the library has every book in the world while in reality the library might only have a small collection.
+A real world example of virtualization is the Amazon marketplace where people can buy things from Amazon or other sources.
+A person purchase anything from Amazon and it can come from a variety of places such as an Amazon warehouse or someone's home.
+Abstractly there is an illusion that Amazon is some physical place that has nearly every product while in reality the products you get can be quite spread out and come from many different warehouses.

 2. What is the difference between a program and a process?